On Linear Mode Connectivity of Mixture-of-Experts Architectures: Experiments

 \textbf{Experimental Objective.} We evaluate two Expert Order Matching methods (Step 1, Algorithm~\ref{alg:moe_weight_matching})--Expert Weight Matching and Gate Weight Matching--using 12-layer ViT models with 4-expert MoE replacements.
 The methods are assessed by ranking the selected permutation among all 24 possible expert permutations after Weight Matching (Step 2), with MoE integrations at layers 1, 4, 8, or 12 on CIFAR-10 and CIFAR-100, repeated five times.
 We report the rank and a scaled metric \(\hat{L} = \frac{L_{\text{method}} - L_{\text{top1}}}{L_{\text{naive}} - L_{\text{top1}}} \times 10^2\), averaged over ten checkpoint pairs, where \(L_{\text{method}}\), \(L_{\text{top1}}\), and \(L_{\text{naive}}\) denote loss barriers of our methods, the best permutation, and the naive interpolation, respectively.

 \textbf{Results.} Table~\ref{tab:expert_matching_moe} shows both methods achieve low ranks and near-zero \(\hat{L}\), indicating near-optimal matching.
 Full results are presented in Tables~\ref{tab:expert_matching_full_loss} (loss) and \ref{tab:expert_matching_full_acc} (accuracy).
 Figure~\ref{fig:rank_loss} visualizes the representative performance of our methods across all 24 permutations, highlighting the importance of correct expert order matching, as poor ordering can yield performance close to the naive interpolation.
+To further validate the importance of expert alignment, we extend our analysis to the large-scale One Billion Word dataset.
+As shown in Table~\ref{tab:permute_lm1b_loss_barrier}, the proposed Total Weight Matching consistently yields lower loss barriers compared to the Skipping-Expert-Order Matching baseline across all MoE variants, confirming that incorrect expert ordering substantially hampers interpolation smoothness.
+These results demonstrate that accurate Expert-Order Matching is crucial for revealing true Linear Mode Connectivity between MoE models, as even minor permutation mismatches can disrupt the underlying shared representation space.